 SAT.
 Never spell out or use periods.
 It no longer is an acronym.
 It does not refer to anything except itself.

 Since Sometimes used as a synonym for because, which is acceptable; however, for formal writing, careful writers reserve since when time, rather than causality, is implied.

 Students have learned several new laboratory procedures since the semester began.

-system, the Used after the first reference to Minnesota State Colleges and Universities System.
+System, the Used after the first reference to the Minnesota State Colleges and Universities System.
 All subsequent references should be to the system.
 Not capitalized.

 toward Not towards, which is the British Commonwealth form.